edysfy/Group_website/uxDesign.md

   <img align="center" src="supporting_images/marcelifeedbackani.png" width="550px">
   </p>

-We implemented this animation, and then [incoorpated the theme we developed for the search component](#sp) to end up with the final UI:
+We implemented this animation, and then [incoorpated the theme we developed for the search component](#sp) to all other components to end up with the final UI:

   <p align="center">
   <img align="center" src="supporting_images/finalui.gif" width="550px">